monk-io/monk-sonarqube/sonarqube-with-h2/README.md

 | **nginx-image-tag** | Nginx image version. | string | latest |

-## Docker Host Requirements
+##  Host Requirements

-Because SonarQube uses an embedded Elasticsearch, make sure that your Docker host configuration complies with the [Elasticsearch production mode requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) and [File Descriptors configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html).
+Because SonarQube uses an embedded Elasticsearch, make sure that your Docker or Podman host configuration complies with the [Elasticsearch production mode requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) and [File Descriptors configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html).

 For example, on Linux, you can set the recommended values for the current session by running the following commands as root on the host: